Crescent-Ao/Multi_Inference_Backend/README.md

 # Introduction
 Multi-Task-Backend Inference Deployment Framework (MTBIDF) is a framework for deploying multi-task inference models on the backend.
+This framework is designed to be a one-stop solution for multi-task inference deployment, including model inference, quantization, and frontend deployment.
 # Features
 - Support for multiple tasks, including object detection, Segmentation, and classification.
 - Support for multiple platforms, including Ascend, TensorRT, and OpenVINO.